benatbarrueta/biciTech/readme.md

     npm start

 ## DOCKER
 The aplication is using a docker file to start all in once.
+(We don't know whw but all the DockerFiles and the docker-compose file are made in the correct form but it doesn't work, so the gateway works with localhost instead of the name of each container).

 #### EXECUTION ▶
 If you want to build and start the services execute the following command: